Zinnia Growth and Care Guide

 Are Zinnias Annual or Perennial?

-Zinnias are treated as annuals in most climates due to their sensitivity to frost.
-In USDA Hardiness Zones 9 and down, Zinnias thrive as warm-season annuals, continuously blooming from late Spring through the first frost with proper care.
+Zinnias are typically grown as annuals due to their sensitivity to frost.
+Zinnias can return as perennials in USDA Hardiness Zones 10 and 11.
+In all other climates, Zinnias thrive as warm-season annuals, continuously blooming from late Spring through the first frost with proper care.
 However, because of the self-seeding nature of many varieties, Zinnias may keep coming back year after year.

 Best Varieties of Zinnias